minghuilab/StaMutAble/README.md

 3OJM_A_K127D	-1.027724665	0.62	-0.1659	0.239	0.07103062	-0.4	0.676603256	-6.13512	0.8	-0.734569	0.464097051
 1LZ1_A_V110N	-0.07	-0.06	0.2837	0.2856	0.26195014	0.8	0.64712527087	-0.073332	0.2	-0.526365	0.4073131118005857
 ```
+**Note：**

+The pdb_mut column represents the mutation along with the PDB ID and chain where the mutation occurs.

+Different columns in the table are separated by tabs.